Canal Place One

 6. Repair work on any vehicle parked on Canal Place property is prohibited.

 7. Vehicles parked in outside parking spaces will be required to be removed for snow plowing.
-Notices will be posted when this removal is necessary.
-VEHICLES LEFT IN THE SURFACE LOT DURING A SNOW EMERGENCY MAY BE TOWED AT THE OWNERS EXPENSE (see also: Snow Storm Parking Rules).
+Although management does try to notify residents when a parking ban is in place, it is the resident's reponsibility to stay informed.
+VEHICLES LEFT IN THE SURFACE LOT DURING A SNOW EMERGENCY MAY BE TOWED AT THE OWNERS EXPENSE (see also: Snow Storm Parking Rules and consider signing up for Code Red alerts from the City).

 8. Residents who have parking spaces in the basement garage are not to store bicycles, furniture, boxes, or other items in the parking spaces.
 Storage sheds, if approved by management, are allowed provided they fit in the lined space.